This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 Final buy/sell prices are always quoted in full before confirming any transaction.

-The reference rate within CoinJar is the approximate value of a digital currency at any given time, and are used to provide an estimate of the value of each account in a familiar currency.
-CoinJar's pricing algorithm takes a weighted volume across a series of global exchanges, then measures current liquidity, availability and other local and global market factors to determine a reasonable reference rate for each digital currency on offer.
+The reference rate within CoinJar is the approximate value of a cryptocurrency at any given time, and are used to provide an estimate of the value of each account in a familiar currency.
+CoinJar's pricing algorithm takes a weighted volume across a series of global exchanges, then measures current liquidity, availability and other local and global market factors to determine a reasonable reference rate for each cryptocurrency on offer.

-You can also choose your reference currency within your CoinJar's Settings - allowing you to view that particular currency equivalent for each of the digital currency account balances within your CoinJar.
+You can also choose your reference currency within your CoinJar's Settings - allowing you to view that particular currency equivalent for each of the cryptocurrency account balances within your CoinJar.

-The digital currency accounts within CoinJar uses reference rates to provide an estimated value for the funds in that account.
+The cryptocurrency accounts within CoinJar uses reference rates to provide an estimated value for the funds in that account.
 However, when you are trading you use CoinJar's buy price when buying, and CoinJar's sell price when selling.

-This can appear to cause a discrepancy when comparing the amount you've just exchanged to the estimate value as shown in that digital currency account.
+This can appear to cause a discrepancy when comparing the amount you've just exchanged to the estimate value as shown in that cryptocurrency account.

 For example, if you purchase a bitcoin for $1,000 using the buy price of 1 BTC = $1,000 AUD, that 1 BTC will instantly show up in your Everyday Bitcoin with an estimated value lower than $1,000.
 This is because the estimated value is calculated using the reference rate - not the buy price.